evanbowman/BPCore-Engine/README.md

 # API

+## Sprites and Tiles

+The BPCore engine uses the Gameboy Advance's tile-based display mode.
+All sprites are 16x16 pixels in size, and all tiles are 8x8 pixels wide.
+The engine provides access to four tiles layers:

+* The overlay: comprised of 32x32 tiles, this layer displays in front of all other sprites and tile layers.
+The overlay uses layer id 0.
+The `print()` function draws its text using tile indices in the overlay tile layer.

+* Tile layer 1 (aka tile_1): a larger layer comprised of 64x64 tiles.
+Uses layer id 1.
+Displays behind sprites, but in front of all subsequent tile layers.

+* Tile layer 0 (aka tile_0): a larger layer comprised of 64x64 tiles.
+Uses layer id 2.
+Displays behind sprites and tile_1, but in front of the background layer.

+* The background: Another smaller layer, comprised of 32x32 tiles.
+Uses layer id 3.
+Displays behind all other layers.

+To load data from the a bundled file into VRAM, use the `txtr()` function, with one of the layer ids above.
+To load a spritesheet, you may also use the `txtr()` function, with layer id 4.

+## Function Reference

 * `delta()`
 Returns time since the last delta call in microseconds.
 Because games written in Lua may push the Gameboy CPU to its limits, games may not run at a steady framerate.
 You can either carefully fine-tune your game to run at a specific framerate, or, scale game updates based on the frame delta.